 - Lying about one’s dependency on the substance and suffering from a skewed viewpoint about the issue

 - Needing to take larger doses of a drug to achieve its desired effects as a result of increased tolerance

 Without intervention, chemical dependency becomes exponentially worse, as well as its negative effects.
 Once a person develops a chemical dependency on a drug, that person will need professional treatment to help gain control over his or her substance abuse.

 Chemical Dependency Treatment

-Free by the Sea is a beautiful campus, located on the Long Beach Peninsula in Ocean Park, WA.
-Our community of dedicated professionals are committed to provide care to all individuals with dignity and respect.
-Client centered care respectful of individual needs and concerns is the foundation of our approach.
-We adhere to evidence-based practices which are focused on successful outcomes for long term recovery.
-Services provided include:
+The community here at Free by the Sea is committed to providing care to all individuals with dignity and respect.
+Client-centered care that’s respectful of individual needs and concerns is the foundation of our approach.

 To make sure that we provide our clients with the best care, we adhere to evidence-based practices.
 These evidence-based practices are focused on successful outcomes for long-term recovery.

 We offer a wide variety of treatment programs here at Free by the Sea.
 Some of these treatment programs include residential treatment, outpatient treatment, intensive outpatient treatment, dual diagnosis treatment, and telehealth treatment.
 Thus, you can receive the treatment that you need whether you have a chemical dependency or a substance use disorder.